whit3rabbit/bubbletea-rs/examples/composable-views/README.md

 ## Notes

-This is a Rust port of the original Go example.
-Some styling features from lipgloss are approximated using crossterm:
+This is a Rust port of the original Go example using lipgloss-extras for styling:
-- Border colors use crossterm's RGB colors instead of lipgloss Color("69")
+- Uses lipgloss-extras Color("69") for focused border colors
-- Manual border drawing replaces lipgloss border styles
+- Spinner styling with lipgloss-extras color highlighting
-- Text centering is calculated manually
+- Help text styled with lipgloss-extras Color("241")

-TODO comments in the code indicate where lipgloss styling would be used in the original.
+The example demonstrates proper lipgloss-extras integration for terminal UI styling.